Associate of Science

-Successful graduates must have people-oriented skills and professional manners during times of high stress, possess good listening, verbal and nonverbal communication skills, have a professional demeanor, and have an understanding of different cultures.
-They must have good business skills.
+Successful graduates must have people skills and professional manners during times of high stress, possess good listening, verbal and nonverbal communication skills, a professional demeanor and an understanding of different cultures.
+They should also have good business skills.

 Students on all the campuses of the University of Cincinnati rank our quality of teaching as top level.
 Our professors consistently use classroom exercises filled with relevant and up-to-date information.

 You will find computers used in laboratories not only for data acquisition, but also for data analysis, experimental design and theoretical model evaluation.
 This refinement of traditional laboratory exercises gives you practical experience in the basic techniques of scientific methodology.
 You will apply these techniques to individual research projects under the guidance of a faculty member.

 UC Clermont's Academic Success Center is committed to helping students become successful, independent learners through partnerships that promote individual interests and abilities.
 We encourage and support opportunities for self-discovery in an informal environment that promotes academic skill development.